MetaDocencia/NASA_TOPS-OS101-2026/Module_5/Lesson_1/M5_L1_readme.md

 After completing this lesson, you should be able to:

-- Describe what constitutes open results and list the research objects that can be created throughout a research cycle.
+- Describe what constitutes open results and list the research products that can be created throughout a research cycle.
 - Describe how sharing open results can advance science and your career.
 - Explain what the reproducibility crisis is and how open science can help combat it.